semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 - [Packer](https://www.packer.io/)
 - [Ansible](https://www.ansible.com/)

-## Before you start

-There are a few required AWS resources you need to create before deploying the stack:
+There are also a few required AWS resources you need to create before deploying the stack:

 - The [agent type registration token][registration token] is a sensitive piece of information.
 Therefore, you need to create an encrypted AWS SSM parameter to hold it.
 You can check how to create it [here][aws ssm parameter creation].
 - The agent EC2 instances requires an AMI to be used.
 You can check how to create it [here][ami creation].